musajoshua/musajoshua/README.md

 ### Hi there 👋🏾, my name is Musa Joshua

+I am a full-stack software engineer.
+I am currently in my final year at Landmark University studying
+Computer Science.
+I am enthusiastic about technology and enjoy developing scalable and practical solutions to real-life problems.
+Outside tech, I am a huge soccer and basketball fan.
+I am also passionate about photography, particularly fine-art and nature.

 <!--
 **musajoshua/musajoshua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.